Sibylla of Jerusalem: Fall of Jerusalem

 Sibylla repeatedly pleaded with Saladin for Guy's release, and Saladin granted her request in July 1188.
 The couple tearfully reunited on the island of Arwad near Tortosa, from where they went north to Antioch and then back south to Tripoli, gathering an army along the way.
 They marched to Tyre in April 1189.
-The city's defender, Conrad, refused to allow the king and queen into the city, forcing them to spend months outside its walls.
+The city's defender, Conrad, refused to allow the King and Queen into the city, forcing them to spend months outside its walls.
 Conrad posited that Guy had forfeited the kingdom at Hattin and that Tyre was being held in trust for the Holy Roman emperor and the kings of England and France, who would decide to whom the government should be assigned.

 Death

 The Third Crusade was launched in 1189, and Sibylla accompanied Guy to the siege of Acre along with Humphrey, Isabella, Maria, and Balian.
 An epidemic struck the crusaders' camp in 1190.
-Sibylla died on 25 July, a few days after her daughters Alice and Maria.
+Sibylla died in late summer or autumn along with her daughters Alice and Maria.
+(Note: Hamilton dates Sibylla's death to 25 July 1190.
+Nicholson argues that she died between 16 and 21 October.)
 It is not clear whether the other two daughters had died earlier or at the same time.
 The Itinerarium recorded accusations of foul play against Guy, but in truth, their deaths deprived Guy of any right to the throne.
 Sibylla's heir was her half-sister Isabella I.